Grab a snack, settle in, and let's get things started! As with most tours, the entries are presented in no specific order.

 This story foretells the fates of nearly all the existing Legion of Super-Heroes members of the era, as well as predicting some heroes destined to eventually join the team.

-In this tour, we will look at the many events this "Adult Legion" tale (Adventure Comics #354 and #355) would predict, and examine how many actually came to be!
+In this tour, we will look at the many events this "Adult Legion" tale (Adventure Comics #354 and #355) predicted, and examine how many actually came to be!
 Get some popcorn, then sit back and enjoy the Adult Legion Tour!

 -